sigasi/sigasi_insights/content/manual/setup.md

 * Easily plugged into your existing Eclipse platform
 * Complete freedom to add and configure plugins
 * Over one thousand other Eclipse plugins to choose from
-* Support for C, C++, Tcl and other languages
+* Support for C, C++, Tcl, and other languages
 * Support for many version control systems

-## Sigasi Studio custom installation
+## Sigasi Studio Custom Installation

 * Recommended for (larger) teams
-* Automates the setup of Eclipse, the Sigasi Studio plugin and your project
+* Automates the setup of Eclipse, the Sigasi Studio plugin, and your project
 * Ensure that team members have a uniform setup
 * Quickly set up Eclipse with Sigasi Studio
 * Configure team preferences during setup